Kuka shareholder Voith says expects to be briefed by suitor Midea

-FRANKFURT May 18 Factory robot maker Kuka's shareholder Voith said it expects to be briefed by Kuka suitor Midea about the Chinese group's intention and plans.
+FRANKFURT Factory robot maker Kuka's (KU2G.DE) shareholder Voith [VOITH.UL] said it expects to be briefed by Kuka suitor Midea 000333.SZ about the Chinese group's intention and plans.

 "We, as largest shareholder, expect Midea to explain to Voith its plans and intentions," Voith, a family-controlled industrial group, told Reuters in a written statement on Wednesday.